StefanoLambiase/CADOCS_II/README.md

     docker pull leopoldotodisco/guido-frontend:latest
 3. **Configure and start backend container backend via Docker Desktop**:
 	- Open Docker Desktop.
-	- Go in section **Images**.
+	- Go to section **Images**.
 	- find the image **leopoldotodisco/guido-backend:1.0** and click on Play button.
 	- In **additional options**, add PAT in Env Variables and put the value of the PAT that you generated before.
 	- Set **5005** as port number.
 4. **Configure and start backend container backend via Docker Desktop**:
-	- In Docker Desktop, Go in section **Images**.
+	- In Docker Desktop, Go to section **Images**.
 	- find the image **leopoldotodisco/guido-frontend:1.0** and click on Play button.
 	- Set **3000** as port number.
-5. Start you brand new containers and **open localhost:3000 in your browser**
+5. Start your brand new containers and **open localhost:3000 in your browser**

 ### Docker Image pull x86

-If your machine is x86 based you should opt for these steps:
+If your machine is x86-based, you should opt for these steps:
 1. **Run the following command**:
    ```bash
    docker pull benedettoscala/guido-backend